 Abstract Fanny Dunbar Corbusier's recollections include her childhood in New Orleans; marriage to William Henry Corbusier in 1869; his medical practice in Ft.
 McDermitt, Nevada, from 1869-1872; Paiute Indians at Ft.
 McDermitt, including Sarah Winnemucca Hopkins; and their stay at other western Army posts in Arizona, New Mexico, Nebraska, and Wyoming.

-Abstract Scrapbooks of newspaper clippings of the column "Reno review" from the Nevada state journal; plus correspondence related to the column; columns written by Brewster Adams ("Values in the rough") containing comments directed to Rowley; and comments, compliments, and critique she received about her work.
-Subjects of the columns generally about Reno, Rowley's family, the home front during World War II, experiences of Reno men in the war, working women, and raising children.
+Abstract Scrapbooks of newspaper clippings of the column "Reno review" from the Nevada state journal between 1938-1956 and created by Gladys Belknap Rowley; plus correspondence related to the column; columns written by Brewster Adams ("Values in the rough") containing comments directed to Rowley; and comments, compliments, and critique she received about her work.
+Subjects of the columns generally about Reno, Rowley's family, the home front during World War II, experiences of Reno men in the war,...